 - 2 tablespoons capers, drained and rinsed

-- 1 tablespoon each chopped fresh flat-leaf parsley and thyme, minced garlic, and grated orange zest, for garnish
+- 1 tablespoon each chopped flat-leaf parsley and thyme leaves, minced garlic, and grated orange zest, for garnish

 - 1. Lay the slices of beef out on a work surface and pound gently to flatten slightly.
 (Be sure not to pound too forcefully, or the beef slice will tear.)
 Season with salt and pepper.
 In a mixing bowl, combine the pancetta, mashed garlic, parsley, celery, nutmeg, 1 teaspoon salt, and 1/2 teaspoon pepper.
 Mix with your hands to blend well.
 Divide the stuffing evenly among the beef slices.
 Roll each slice up over the filling at the wider end, fold in the sides, roll up, and secure with white kitchen string or toothpicks.